-Did you know that eBay publish a weekly update on what products that are trending that week?
+Did you know that eBay publishes a weekly update on what products that are trending that week?
 You can keep up-to-date with what people are viewing and see the top five hottest products that week.
-The weekly list includes the most watched, the most tweeted and the highest priced.
+The weekly list includes the most-watched, the most tweeted and the highest priced.

 Products trending on eBay this week include a “Ferrari 458 engine gearbox” for car enthusiasts, “hot buns”, a product which helps females (mainly) put their hair in the perfect bun and on the back on the recent darts coverage on TV, a signed Word Championship dartboard.

-Amazon also produce a handy list of bestsellers,which is updated on an hourly basis, covering the most popular products across all categories.
+Amazon also produces a handy list of bestsellers, which is updated on an hourly basis, covering the most popular products across all categories.